 Final Thoughts on EWG’s 2019 Dirty Dozen List

 - EWG released its annual Dirty Dozen and Clean 15 lists, highlighting the fruits and vegetables most and least likely to harbor pesticide residues.

-- Strawberries are high on the contamination list again this year, but spinach and pears were also highlighted for extreme pesticide residues.
+- Strawberries are high on the contamination list again this year, but kale was also highlighted for extreme pesticide residues.

 - Pesticides are linked to dozens of health problems, including certain cancers, symptoms of ADHD, autism, Parkinson’s and a whole host of other issues.